 The COMPACT series is designed with multiple safety interlocks in order to prevent the hazards associated with high-current, high-power devices, such as electrical shocks, fires, and equipment damage.
-The device monitors the state of the electrical network, and using a CT clamp, can monitor total installation consumption.
+The device can monitor the state of the electrical network and prevent installation overloads.
 All models in the range have a built-in AC/DC RCD, and will prevent leakage currents from causing damage to people and devices.
 The chargers utilize both sound and light signaling to report their state and possible faults, enabling quick and safe detection of problems.
-Socket-type COMPACT chargers comes with a standard actuator locking mechanism, which prevents charging cable disconnection while powered, effectively minimizing the risk of arcing and related damage.
+Socket-type COMPACT chargers come with a standard actuator locking mechanism, which prevents charging cable disconnection while powered, effectively minimizing the risk of arcing and related damage.
 All chargers are equipped with a tamper sensor, which can detect and report unauthorized opening of the charger body.
 Additional security features are implemented at the software and firmware level in order to safeguard the device from malicious code and external attacks.